ResistancePlatform/resnode/README.md

 	- Custom ICMP Rule - IPv4 - Echo Request - N/A - 0.0.0.0/0
 	- Custom ICMP Rule - IPv4 - Echo Request - N/A - ::/0

+Note: Ensure that you select **Echo Request** in the ICMP configuration.
+Echo Reply will not work.

 ### Clone, Compile, Run, and Download Resistance Blockchain